apache/incubator-graphar/README.rst

 |GraphAr CI| |Docs CI| |GraphAr Docs| |Discord|

-GraphAr is a xxx file format for graph data storage and retrieval.
+GraphAr is a file format with built-in graph semantic designed for graph data storage and retrieving.

 Join our `Weekly Community Meeting`_ to learn more about GraphAr and get involved! :trumpet: